 Contact the parish where the baptism took place and request that the copy be sent to you or directly to Pax Christi RE: Confirmation Coordinator.
 If the parish of baptism no longer exists (it was closed, or merged with another parish) the sacramental records still exist, they just need to be tracked down.
 Contact the diocese where the parish was and ask for the needed information to find the sacramental records.

 3) Send the Baptismal Certificate to Pax Christi:

 Once you have requested the baptismal certificate, mail it or drop it off to Pax Christi, RE: Confirmation Coordinator (12100 Pioneer Trail, Eden Prairie, MN 55347).

 Contact the Confirmation Coordinator to make sure the baptismal certificate was received.

 The form says I need to pick a Confirmation sponsor.
 What does that mean?

 Sponsors play a special role in the journey of a Confirmation candidate.
 Their relationship to the candidate is very similar to that of a godparent at baptism.
 The sponsor's ultimate responsibility is to make sure the candidate is prepared to receive the sacrament of Confirmation.
 Sponsors and candidates are encouraged to remain in regular conversation during the preparation process, whether on the phone or face-to-face to talk through matters of faith and life.
 We will provide sponsors and candidates with conversation suggestions, as well as a book to read together.
-Sponsors attend the Confirmation Rehearsal on Wednesday, April 25; the Rite of Sending on Sunday, April 29 at 5:00pm; and the Celebration of the Sacrament of Confirmation on Saturday, May 5.
+Sponsors attend the Confirmation Rehearsal at 7:30pm on Wednesday, April 24; the Rite of Sending on Sunday, April 28 at 5:00pm; and the Celebration of the Sacrament of Confirmation on Monday, April 29.
 More guidance on choosing a sponsor will be given at Orientation.